The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 ‘And vice versa, oui?’
 Louise didn’t reply to this but drank her coffee in one gulp.

-In her sweetest, and therefore most terrifying voice, Geneviève enquired, ‘Tell me how Hugh comes into all of this.’
+In her sweetest, and therefore most terrifying voice, Geneviève suggested, ‘Tell me how Hugh comes into all of this.’

 Louise weighed it up in her mind and then spoke directly.
 ‘Philippe suspects you and Hugh.
 Took him long enough, half of Paris knows about it.’